Ljubiša Savić: Life

-Savić was the commander of the Batković prison camp at Bijeljina, which was established in June 1992 on a farm where around 1,200–1,700 non-Serb prisoners of war and one-third of civilians were also allegedly detained "for their own protection".
-In the camp, the prisoners were housed in poor conditions, and there was mistreatment of military and civilian prisoners by Serb soldiers, even with fatalities.
+During the war, conflict developed between Savić and his counterparts in the Serb Democratic Party (SDS).
+On several occasions, his unit halted convoys of stolen goods travelling through Republika Srpska and confiscated the contents.
+The convoys had been under the control of the SDS and Republika Srpska state security.
+By the end of the war, his rivalry with SDS leadership had grown even more overt; in 1995, he spoke against Hague-detainee SDS leader Momčilo Krajišnik, saying "I contracted diabetes fighting at the front and now I have to watch the authorities get rich on the backs of the poverty of their own people."
+He left the SDS to form his own political party, the Democratic Party of Republika Srpska, and was elected to parliament.
+During this time, he aligned himself with the then-president of Republika Srpska, Biljana Plavšić, who had also left the SDS to start an anti-corruption campaign.

-After the war, Savić became police chief in Bijeljina.
-As he fought against corruption in Republika Srpska as well as had some high-ranking government officials, including Radovan Karadžić sympathizers arrested, his number of enemies grew steadily.
-Joja Tintor, Karadžić's former adviser, was arrested by Savić in the spring of 1998, but was ordered by his superiors to release Tintor despite the burden of proof.
-He responded to this request, but continued his efforts against corruption.
+The following year, Savić was appointed a police chief in Bijeljina by Milorad Dodik.
+As part of his anti-corruption campaign in Republika Srpska, he ordered the arrest of several high-ranking government officials, including sympathizers of Radovan Karadžić.
+Joja Tintor, Karadžić's former adviser, was arrested by Savić in the spring of 1998, but was ordered by his superiors to release Tintor within twenty-four hours of his arrest, despite the burden of proof.
+Savić responded to this request, but continued his efforts against corruption.

-Savić was since the victim of a repeated number of attacks.
+After that, Savić was the victim of repeated assassination attempts.
 In July 1998, he narrowly escaped death by a bomb placed under his car.
 In this assassination, however, two of his former comrades died.
 After the attempted capture of Milovan Bjelica, a close friend of Savić, Srđan Knežević, was shot dead outside his home in Pale.
-Savić was also a member of the special police unit founded after the attack.
-Shortly after the assassination, he arrested seven suspects, including Karadžić sympathizers once again.
-However, following torture allegations, he was subsequently prohibited from doing any further police work, and released the suspects.
+After this attack, a special police unit was created, which Savić was a member of.
+Shortly after the assassination, he arrested seven suspects, once again including Karadžić sympathizers.
+However, following torture allegations, he was prohibited from doing any further police work, and released the suspects.
 As a result, Savić went further into isolation and was only able to protect his former comrades of the Garda Panteri.